LabShengLi/nanome/docs/Usage.md

   * A generic configuration profile to be used with [Conda](https://docker.com/)
 * `docker`
   * A generic configuration profile to be used with [Docker](https://docker.com/)
-  * Pulls software from: liuyangzzu/nanome:latest
+  * Pulls from [Docker Hub](https://hub.docker.com/repository/docker/liuyangzzu/nanome): liuyangzzu/nanome:latest
 * `singularity`
   * A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
-  * Pulls software from: docker://liuyangzzu/nanome:latest
+  * Pulls from [Docker Hub](https://hub.docker.com/repository/docker/liuyangzzu/nanome): docker://liuyangzzu/nanome:latest
 * `hpc`
   * A generic configuration profile to be used on HPC cluster with [SLURM](https://slurm.schedmd.com/documentation.html) job submission support.
 * `google`
-  * A generic configuration profile to be used on [Google Cloud](https://cloud.google.com/) platform with 'google-lifesciences' support.
+  * A generic configuration profile to be used on [Google Cloud](https://cloud.google.com/) platform with **google-lifesciences** support.

 ## Running samples
-The command for running NANOME pipeline is to run `./nextflow run https://github.com/TheJacksonLaboratory/nanome.git`. `--input` is input Fast5 file locations, our pipeline support three kinds of inputs: (1) folder, (2) tar/tar.gz file, (3) a txt file `.filelist.txt` contains list of compressed Fast5 files/folders. `--dsname` is output dataset name.
+The command for running NANOME pipeline is to run `nextflow run https://github.com/TheJacksonLaboratory/nanome.git`. `--input` is input Fast5 file locations, our pipeline support three kinds of inputs: (1) folder, (2) tar/tar.gz file, (3) a txt file `.filelist.txt` contains list of compressed Fast5 files/folders. `--dsname` is output dataset name.

 By default, we are using hg38 human reference genome, and you can specify other reference genome using parameter `dataType='ecoli'`.
 An example of how to use NANOME pipeline is given below.